Document Scotland

 Document Scotland is a photography collective founded in 2012 by Sophie Gerrard, Jeremy Sutton-Hibbert, Stephen McLaren and Colin McPherson.
-Sarah Amy Fishlock joined in 2016.
-It makes documentary photography about Scotland, which it has exhibited at the Scottish National Portrait Gallery and Impressions Gallery, and included in a number of publications.
+It makes documentary photography about Scotland, which it has exhibited at numerous venues in Scotland and beyond, including the Scottish National Portrait Gallery, Impressions Gallery, the Martin Parr Foundation and the Staatliche Museen zu Berlin.
+Document Scotland has also produced a number of publications and also stages live events and community-focused projects.